 To avoid this, it’s important to loosen the soil with either an aerator or pitchfork.
 This allows your lawn to breathe and enables it to better absorb nutrients.

 For those of you new to lawn care, fertiliser is probably the most important product to have in your shed.
 Not only does it add extra nutrients to encourage healthy plant growth, but it also works to improve the colour and density, too.

-For patchy or dead grasses, we recommend choosing GroTurf which provides 100% nitrogen for enhanced growth and colour.
+For patchy or dead grasses, we recommend choosing LawnPride Groturf which provides an upfront boost of nitrogen for enhanced growth and colour.

-If your lawn is a little brown but otherwise healthy, TurfMaxx is a great choice for getting and maintaining a healthy deep green colour.
+If your lawn is a little brown but otherwise healthy, LawnPride Maintain is a great choice for getting and maintaining a healthy deep green colour.

 Water, water, water

 Watering your lawn regularly is so important to giving it the nutrients it needs to thrive.

 Depending on your climate and water restrictions, aim to give your lawn deep water applications 2 times a week.
 This teaches your lawn to send the roots deeper making your lawn more drought resistant.
 Frequent watering will create shorter root systems, meaning your lawn will learn to only survive with frequent watering.
 It is always recommended in any location to use a soil wetting agent like Hydramaxx as a liquid or Hydramaxx G as a granular formulation.
 Providing better water retention.
 Less watering, and a smaller water bill each month.